Matt Vierling Player Props: Tigers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.11 team ERA that ranks 13th across all MLB pitching staffs.
+- The Marlins have a 4.11 team ERA that ranks 13th among all league pitching staffs.

-- Marlins pitchers combine to give up 114 home runs (1.1 per game), the ninth-fewest in the league.
+- The Marlins surrender the eighth-fewest home runs in baseball (114 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.